putman-ai/prophet_ts_ensemble/README.md

-# prophet_ts_ensemble
-Time-series forecasting with a Prophet ensemble.
+# Time-series forecast using a Prophet ensemble